CurtisMIT/pennAppsXXI/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Air Whack is a project our team submitted for PennApps XXI 2020.
-It's a fun and interesting take on dance genre games built with OpenCV and served with Flask
+It's a fun and interesting take on dance genre games built with OpenCV and served with Flask.

 ### User Interface
 <p align="center">